sharetribe/flex-sdk-js/docs/try-it-in-the-playground.md

 ```

 This will start the playground using your Marketplace API Client ID to
-connect to to your marketplace.
+connect to your marketplace.
 You can create a new or find your
 existing Client ID in Flex Console at
 https://flex-console.sharetribe.com/applications.